Shifting Society’s Negative Perceptions of Dementia and Caregiving

 Not only is Lori La Bey the founder of Alzheimer’s Speaks but she is known as a top influencer in the arena of dementia and a passionate and inspiring keynote speaker whose voice has lifted individuals and organizations around the world.
-Lori shines a light on new and existing products, services, tools, and information which are needed by so many throughout the globe.
+Lori shines a light on new and existing products, services, tools, and information that are needed by so many throughout the globe.

-For those of you interested in the Strength Finders assessment, when deciding who you want to work with, Lori's top five skillsets were defined as: Strategic, Futuristic, Connectedness, Positivity, and Individualization.
+For those of you interested in the Strength Finders assessment, when deciding who you want to work with, Lori's top five skillsets were defined as Strategic, Futuristic, Connectedness, Positivity, and Individualization.